ericproffitt/TopicModelsVB.jl/README.md

 # Train CTPF.

 gendoc(model::Union{LDA, fLDA, CTM, fCTM}, a::Real=0.0)
-# Generate a generic document from the model parameters by running the associated graphical model as a generative process.
+# Generate a generic document from model parameters by running the associated graphical model as a generative process.
 # The argument 'a' uses Laplace smoothing to smooth the topic-term distributions ('a' must be nonnegative).

 gencorp(model::Union{LDA, fLDA, CTM, fCTM}, corpsize::Int, a::Real=0.0)
-# Generate a generic corpus of size 'corpsize' from the model parameters.
+# Generate a generic corpus of size 'corpsize' from model parameters.

 showtopics(model::TopicModel, N::Int=min(15, model.V); topics::Union{Int, Vector{Int}}=collect(1:model.K), cols::Int=4)
 # Display the top 'N' words for each topic in 'topics', defaults to 4 columns per line.